downloadpgm/jupyter_pyspark_standalone_cluster_dockerized/README.md

 ![JUPYTER home](docs/jupyter-login.png)

-Click on right upper corner and choose Python3 as interpreter
+Click on New button to start a new notebook.
+Choose Python3 as interpreter

 ![JUPYTER home](docs/jupyter-python-notebook.png)